AmitPatel-analyst/PortfolioProjects/Medicine Sales Performance Report/Project Documentation.md

 ###  1. Column Profiling
   - Given meaningful names to all columns
   - Removed columns that are not needed in my analysis
-  - Merged Firstname & lastname to make one column named Fullname
+  - Merged Firstname & Lastname to make one column named Fullname
   - Created an Age Group Bucket Based on Age value e.g. 20s, 30s, 40s, 50s, 60s, 70s

 ## Data Model: